jensrossbach/node-red-sony-audio/README.md

 SOFTWARE.

 ## Sony Legal Information
+### Disclaimer
+THIS SOFTWARE AND ITS AUTHOR ARE NOT AFFILIATED WITH SONY CORPORATION.

 ### Trademark
 The trademark "SONY" and any other product names, service names or logos of SONY used, quoted and/or referenced in this Web Site are trademarks or registered trademarks of Sony Corporation or any of its affiliates.